 He was supported by former Governor Victor Attah, himself a former chairman of the Nigerian Governors Forum, NGF, the very platform, critics claim has been used to undermine democracy and autonomy of the local governments.

 Attah said that in a true federal system, local governments could not be described as federating units, especially in a confusing scenario like Nigeria where states now also create local governments.

 Attah, who spoke in an interview with Vanguard in Abuja, said a true federation should only concern itself with federating units.

-Nnanna Igbokwe, member representing Ahiazu Mbaise/Ezinihitte Federal Constituency of Imo State said: “I can assure you that the eighth National Assembly will support the autonomy of the local government especially financial autonomy if state governments have issues with administrative autonomy.
+Nnanna Igbokwe, member representing Ahiazu Mbaise/Ezinihitte Federal Constituency of Imo State, on his part said: “I can assure you that the eighth National Assembly will support the autonomy of the local government especially financial autonomy if state governments have issue with administrative autonomy.
 What is proper is total autonomy so that the people at the grassroots can feel the direct presence of government.

-Joint Account between state and LGAs a stumbling block — Ukeje
+Joint Account between state and LGAs a stumbling bloc — Ukeje

 “The agitation by NULGE is not new because they have always been agitating but I am hoping that in the face of the new constitutional amendment, there will be actually a separation of the joint account because I think the concern they have is the JAC, the Joint Account between them and the state.

 “That being the reason, their own money should be independent of the state, then that will also create financial autonomy to the local government and therefore give them the autonomy they feel.
 Speaking of autonomy without financial autonomy is really no autonomy at all.

 “The Joint Account between the state and local government strips the local governments technically of that autonomy because the money goes straight to the state and the state disburses it.